Gain Time Through a Faster Biomarker and Diagnostics/IVD Validation

 The development and qualification of biomarkers are keys to the future of drug development and personalized medicine.
 Precision medicine relies on validated biomarkers that allow classification of patients by their probable disease risk, prognosis, or response to treatment.
 Moreover, our statisticians have developed methods and published extensively on surrogate endpoints and biomarker-based endpoints to expedite drug development in precision medicine, notably in cancer research.

-IDDI Projects in Biomarker Validation:
+IDDI Projects in Biomarker Validation and Diagnostics/IVD Validation:

 - Construct BIOMARKER PROFILES based on multiple biomarkers.